 The report is among the documents on which the National Board of Health and Welfare is relying as part of its ongoing review of “quality indicators for drug therapy in the elderly” in collaboration with local pharmaceutical committees throughout the country.
 The report has been cited most often in discussions about treatment of ulcers and gastro-oesophageal reflux disease.
 The committees have used the conclusions of the report as background descriptions for lists of recommendations and attached them to recommendations for specific medications.

 SBU’s survey of clinical practice showed that surgery for gastro-oesophageal reflux was used more often per 100 000 inhabitants in the Stockholm region than the rest of the country.
-Following publication of the report, the number of operations performed in the region declined by 69 per cent from 2005 (included in the report) through 2008.
+Following publication of the report, the number of operations performed in the region declined by 69% from 2005 (included in the report) through 2008.
 The frequency of surgery per 100 000 Stockholm inhabitants is now in line with Sweden as a whole.

 The report showed that there was insufficient evidence to assess the efficacy of light therapy.